Amazon Bar Raiser Coding Interview: What Changes

 Preparing for a Bar Raiser interview

 Amazon's breadth requirement changes how you should study.
-Most engineers preparing for FAANG interviews go deep on two or three pattern families and hope the interview lands in their zone.
+The typical approach to FAANG preparation is to go deep on two or three pattern families and hope the interview lands in their zone.
 For Amazon, that strategy has a lower hit rate than for narrower companies.

 That's the gap the Bar Raiser is probing.
 Can your understanding stretch to a constraint you haven't seen before?